TrashUwU/PokeAssistant/README.md

 ### Issues?
 Facing issues with the bot?
 Please create an Issue.
 ### Why is the source code messed up?
 It's encrypted/obfuscated.
+I don't want Pokétwo mods to read and patch against it.
 But you can run it without problem!
 ### Want to help?
 Star the repository, refer your friends to this Github repository!
 Join the support server to request faster results, no ads and decreased rate limit!
 You must create a support ticket to contact the moderators.
 ### Bot Repl